U.S. flag An official website of the United States government

 In the Consolidated Appropriations Act of 2017, Congress directed the U.S. Food and Drug Administration (FDA) to conduct “consumer outreach and education regarding agricultural biotechnology and biotechnology derived food products and animal feed, including through publication and distribution of science-based educational information on the environmental, nutritional, food safety, economic, and humanitarian impacts of such biotechnology, food products, and feed.”
 The Fiscal Year (FY) 2018 Appropriations bill, signed in March 2018, included additional funding for this consumer education and outreach Initiative.
 The FY 2019 Appropriations bill, signed in January 2019, again included additional funding for the Initiative.

 The Initiative, Feed Your Mind, is a multi-phased effort.
 The initiative provides science-based educational resources for consumers, health care professionals, teachers, and health educators to educate, inform, and broaden the understanding of agricultural biotechnology, the products of which are sometimes referred to as genetically modified organisms (GMOs).
 In 2020 and 2021, the new agricultural biotechnology website and a selection of fact sheets, infographics, videos, and a supplementary curriculum for middle school and high school classrooms were released.
-In August 2022, new resources for health professionals and consumers were made available.
+In August 2022 and April 2023, new resources for health professionals and consumers were made available.
 These resources were based on extensive research that informed the development of educational and outreach materials.
-Additional consumer materials will be released in late 2022.

 What was the process for developing and informing this Initiative?